mluna-again/tmux-fzf-session-switch/README.md

 ### Plan

-- Blazingly fast tmux workflow, built muscle memory, better DX
+Blazingly fast tmux workflow, built muscle memory, better DX.

 ### Not in plan

-- Becoming chad, have super black magic power like [tmux-fzf](https://github.com/sainnhe/tmux-fzf)
+Becoming chad, have super black magic power like [tmux-fzf](https://github.com/sainnhe/tmux-fzf)

 ### Why I don't create push request to main repo?

--> "Don't confirm `y` to create a new session".
+"Don't confirm `y` to create a new session".
 This one different flow from the original repo.
 So that's why I don't push request into original repo.

 ## Getting started